- Discovering the History and Attractions of Rue des Barres in Paris

 Rue des Barres was also home to the convent of the Daughters of the Cross, a religious group with a mission to educate young girls.
 However, with the dissolution of the community in 1790, the convent turned into national property.
 Following its subsequent sale on 16 Vendemiaire year IV, it got its present address as No. 14.

-Easy Transfers to the Rue des Barres in Paris
+Transfers to rue des Barres in Paris